Conference l State of the EU ETS

 Conferences - By : Charlotte VAILLES

-The “State of the EU ETS” Report aims to provide an independent contribution to the policy debate, which is needed to ensure that the EU ETS is “fit for purpose”.
+The “State of the EU ETS” Report aimed to provide an independent contribution to the policy debate, which is needed to ensure that the EU ETS is “fit for purpose”.
 This report discusses the current state of play in the EU ETS and the recent policy developments, analyses the efficiency of the system and includes a focus on the Market Stability Reserve (MSR) which started operating in January 2019.

 1. Changes in regulatory environment and implications for the EU ETS